Welcome to Camp Tuku in Rimrock, Arizona

 TIER 1

-This rate most accurately reflects the true cost of camp, including operational, general, and administrative expenses.
+This rate most accurately reflects the true cost of camp, including operational, general, administrative expenses, and our mission to make access to camp equitable for all children.
 If you can afford to pay this fee, please do so.

 TIER 2